bismuth-party/thorium/bot-protocol.md

 ```
 {
 	chatid: int			The ID of the chat
-	userid: int			The ID of the user that changed the photo
+	user: User			The user that changed the photo
 	photo: PhotoData	The new chat photo
 }
 ```